Front News Block Header

 Sports

-Folsom Athlete of the Week: Lindsey Moody
+Folsom Athlete of the Week: Emilio De La Riva

-EDH Athlete of the Week: Marie Olson
+EDH Athlete of the Week: Preston Cobabe

-Vista puts up a fight, as Folsom narrowly escapes with 65-61 win

-Oak Ridge sweeps competition at quad-dual
+Oak Ridge freshman wins jiu jitsu competition

 PHOTOS